KalenWessel/lockandkey/README.md

 Originally forked from [raudette/lockandkey](https://github.com/raudette/lockandkey) but heavily modified.
 This project was created to solve a technoligical shortcoming in my current apartment.
 At least in my building the buzzer system is only designed to ring phones directly connected to a phonejack in the unit.
 This isn't ideal since I may not always be home when I want to let someone into my building.

 ## How does it work?
-A Raspberry Pi runs a nodejs application backed by a mongo databases for persistent data.
+A Raspberry Pi runs a nodejs application backed by a mongo database for persistent data.
 The TFM-561U USB modem (56k dial up sounds anyone?) handles passing the call along to the Raspberry Pi so we can determine what we want to do with it.
 If a guest has the necessary login credentials they can visit my login portal.
 On successful authentication the user is redirected to a page which tells them they have **_xx_** number of minutes to buzz in before the system will lock them out again.
 The admin is also sent an email letting them know which user has just logged in.

 When the app notices a succesful login it handles a few things:
 1. Sets the usesrs `LOCK` flag to `False`